vgrebenschikov/amneziawg-mikrotik/README.md

-# How to setup AmneziaWG on Microtik router
+# How to set up AmneziaWG on Mikrotik router

 ## Configure Mikrotik router

-1. Setup Containers on mikrotik accoring to [Mikrotik Container](https://help.mikrotik.com/docs/display/ROS/Container)
+1. Set up Containers on Mikrotik according to [Mikrotik Container](https://help.mikrotik.com/docs/display/ROS/Container)

 2. Configure AWG container

-It will download container image from hub.docker.io, below there is explanation how to build and install image yourself
+It will download the container image from hub.docker.io.
+Below is an explanation of how to build and install the image yourself.

 ```shell